Particle Output Data

 Particle-Derived Fields

 In addition to tracking individual particles, M-Star maps the particle population onto the computational lattice to create Eulerian fields.
-These are spatial fields defined at every lattice cell, just like the fluid outputs.
+These are spatial fields defined at every lattice voxel, just like the fluid outputs.
 Typical particle-derived fields include local particle volume fraction, local volumetric mass transfer quantities, and local specific surface areas.
-This field data is printed directly to the slide and volume VTI files for visualization and analysis alongside other field data within M-Star Post.
+This field data is printed directly to the slice and volume .vti files for visualization and analysis alongside other field data within M-Star Post.
 The field printing is synchronized with the Plane/Probe Write Interval as well as the Volume Write Interval.

 Exit Statistics and Residence Time Data